DanielFH1/Hashnode/cmbkk2mg6001h09ky0bpjftfg.md

 ---

-*This guide is based on Andrew Ng's Machine Learning course materials and practical industry experience.
+*This guide is based on* [*Andrew Ng's Machine Learning course*](https://www.coursera.org/specializations/machine-learning-introduction) *materials and practical industry experience.
 For hands-on practice, try implementing gradient descent from scratch before using library implementations.*

-Note : I thought $$ was the common way and correct syntax for latex in markdown, and I don’t know why but $$ doesn’t work and only \\\[ and \\( works.
+Note : I thought ‘$’ was the common way and correct syntax for latex in markdown , and I don′t know why but doesn’t work and only ‘\\\[‘ and ‘\\(‘ works.